For Teachers FAQ

 Within the centre of the kit is a "Brain Box" which contains the computing and vision module, and is everything needed to run two substantial DC motors and up to four servos.
 It also offers some digital and analogue IO to control optional additional external circuitry.
 Most teams will not need to use the ability to extend the electronics although for more adventurous teams, as the kit is Raspberry PI based, generic tutorials for how to attach any USB, UART or I2C device to a PI can be found online.
 We provide guidance for the most common and simple tasks that students might try to get their robot to perform - such as how to run a high current device like a pump.

 The kit also includes a basic robot chassis with two small DC motors, wheels and a small servo.

 Software-wise we have developed a Python library - this greatly reduces the complexity of using the kit including all the computer vision.
-Coding can all be done on the tablet provided.
+Coding can all be done on the laptop provided.